 The version is live immediately and all the features and changes described below are now available!

-Lonely Cicada implements a support for an external authentication source with SSO (single sign-on or, more appropriately, enterprise reduced sign-on).
-This allows your Testlab to be integrated to your organization’s own user registry, for example Active Directory.
+Lonely Cicada implements support for an external authentication source with SSO (single sign-on or, more appropriately, enterprise reduced sign-on).
+This allows your Testlab to be integrated into your organization’s own user registry, for example, Active Directory.
 This way the password authentication is made against your centralized credentials with reduced time spent on login prompt.

 Streamlined requirement management

 This version implements a set of changes to requirement management functionality which integrates requirement design and test case design more deeply.

 - Test case hierarchy is integrated into requirement design view.
 This allows for easier transitions between requirements and test cases